Professor of Historical and Cultural Studies in Music

 Dr. Heisler’s research and teaching interests embrace both art music and popular culture from the late-19th through 21st centuries, including opera, dance, and musical theater; collaborations between composers and choreographers; Gustav Mahler; Richard Strauss; historiography; music ethnography; and gender and sexuality in music and dance performance.

 Dr. Heisler’s work appears in the Journal of the American Musicological Society, The Musical Quarterly, The Opera Quarterly, Dance Chronicle, and The Grove Dictionary of American Music (2nd ed.), among other places.
 His book The Ballet Collaborations of Richard Strauss was published in 2009 as part of the University of Rochester Press’s Eastman Studies in Music series.
-Dr. Heisler’s conference presentations include the American Musicological Society, German Studies Association, International Musicological Society, Royal Music Association (UK), Society of Dance History Scholars, and the Society for American Music.
+Dr. Heisler’s conference presentations include the American Musicological Society, German Studies Association, International Musicological Society, North American British Music Studies Association, Royal Music Association (UK), Society of Dance History Scholars, and the Society for American Music.
 He has been awarded grants from the German-American Fulbright Commission, Germanistic Society of America/Fulbright IIE, and the Deutscher Akademischer Austausch Dienst (DAAD).
 Dr. Heisler’s service to the field includes as Reviews Editor for The Opera Quarterly; he is also on the Editorial Board of OQ.

 The Ballet Collaborations of Richard Strauss, Eastman Studies in Music (Rochester, NY: University of Rochester Press, 2009).